- Reference Number: HEY-208/2023

 Some sufferers of this condition may experience globus due to increased tension in the neck and throat muscles.

-Other causes can include; medication side effects or other medical problems such as; an enlarged thyroid gland.
+These can include; medication side effects or other medical problems such as; an enlarged thyroid gland.

 How is Globus Sensation diagnosed?